21 Things You NEED to Know About UK Family Mediation in 2020

 Michelle and Angelina were in a same sex relationship.
 They were close friends with a gay couple, Matthew and Teddy.
 All four of them wanted children, so they decided to conceive children, mixing the sperm of both men and then inseminating both women artificially.
 What had been planned, was for two children to be born together to the four parents.
 Unfortunately, only one baby girl was born, but initially this did not cause a problem, as Michelle, Angelina, Matthew and Teddy all played an active part in the child’s life.
 There was no signed agreement by the parents about their roles and responsibilities.
 When the girl was five years old the relationship between the parents started to fall apart, and it became apparent that intervention was needed.
 The four parents went to family mediation to try and sort out the problems they were facing, and to define their individual roles within the family.

 The mediation sessions focused on the legal issues regarding the recognition of each person’s parenting rights and their parental duties.
 The mediator constantly brought the adults back to their shared concern, which was acting in the best interest of their daughter.
 This helped the parents agree to having shared contact with the girl.

 Frequently Asked Questions

 How long does the mediation process take?

-There are no specific timeframe for family mediation.
-It really depends on the number of issues that are to be discussed in mediation and how well you and your ex-partner the discussions.
+There are no specific timeframes for family mediation.
+It really depends on the number of issues that are to be discussed in mediation, and how well you and your ex-partner work together.
 However, normally most people manage to resolve their issues in two to three sessions.